integr8ly/integreatly-operator/test-cases/tests/upgrade/n10-verify-quota-feature-upgrade.md

 8. Go to OpenShift console search for config map `quota-config-managed-api-service` in redhat-rhoam-operator namespace.
 See the section where a quota config for 5 million (`"name": "5"`) is defined

 9. Compare the values of resources with what you get by running this command from the terminal

+> Note: you might encounter `no matches found` errors if using zsh, it is recommended to use bash.

 ```bash
 backend_listener_replicas=$(oc get dc backend-listener -n redhat-rhoam-3scale --no-headers=true | awk '{print $4}')